 - Your passport being stolen

-Examples of the assistance that can be provided includes:
+Examples of the emergency assistance that can be provided as part of your travel insurance cover includes:

 - Arranging your emergency transport home in a medical emergency